VCF 9.1 API Access Series

 { "access_token": "PD94bWwgdmVycBJRD0iX2QzMzY3MzFxxxxxxxxxU3RhdGVtZW50Pjwvc2FtbDI6QXNzZXJ0aW9uPg==", "issued_token_type": "urn:ietf:params:oauth:token-type:saml2", "token_type": "Bearer", "expires_in": 299}

 The access token in the response is a Base64 encoded SAML token in XML format.
 To use it for a vCenter authentication, we decode it, compress it, and then Base-64 encode it again.
-If you are using the Bruno API client, you can leverage the following Post Response to get the right format SAML token (we called vCenterCompToken here).
+If you are using the Bruno API client, you can leverage the following Post Response script to get the right format SAML token (we call it vCenterCompToken here).

 bru.setGlobalEnvVar("vCenterSamlToken", res.body.access_token);const zlib = require('zlib');const samlToken = res.body.access_token ;if (samlToken) { try { // Step 1: Base64 Decode const decodedBuffer = Buffer.from(samlToken, 'base64'); // Step 2: Gzip compression // We use gzipSync for simplicity in scripts const gzippedBuffer = zlib.gzipSync(decodedBuffer); // Step 3: Base64 Encode (Standard output is already "w0" equivalent - no newlines) const compToken = gzippedBuffer.toString('base64'); // Step 4: Save the new token back to a variable bru.setGlobalEnvVar("vCenterCompToken", compToken); console.log("Token compressed and saved to COMP_TOKEN"); } catch (err) { console.error("Error compressing token:", err); }} else { console.warn("SAML_TOKEN environment variable is missing.");}